celphcs30/Survivalist-Trait-and-Gene/README.md

 - **Survivalist Gene** - can be added via gene editing, zero complexity and metabolic cost
 - **SurvivalistFood Ideology Precept** - can be added to any ideology to make all followers indifferent to food quality

-Both trait and gene provide identical effects, and if both are present, the gene suppresses the trait.
+The Survivalist gene automatically grants the Survivalist trait to pawns who have it, ensuring identical effects including proper food selection.
+If both trait and gene are present, both are active (same effects, no stacking issues).
 The ideology precept works alongside them, nullifying food-related thoughts for all ideology followers.

 ## Features